 In this weeks studies I enjoyed learning more about how each of us can contribute to the greater good and that it is a commandment from God.

-also like how Elder gay teaches that Heavenly Father uses "Adversity as a
+I also like how Elder gay teaches that Heavenly Father uses "Adversity as a pathway to accomplishment."

 1. Provide for our needs